 Step 7: Pretreat with a laundry stain remover and wash as normal.

 Step 8: Make sure before you place the item in the dryer that the stain is completely removed.
-If it is not then do not place in the dryer, as it will set the stain.
+If it is not then do not place in the dryer, as it will set it.

-Step 9: If step number 7 did not get out the stain again coat the stained area with liquid laundry detergent and let it soak in warm water for around half an hour.
-Then, launder again, using either color bleach or chlorine bleach if safe for the fabric.
+Step 9: If step number 7 did not get out the spot again coat the stained area with liquid laundry detergent and let it soak in warm water for around half an hour.
+Then, launder again, using either oxygen bleach or chlorine bleach if safe for the fabric.

 Step 1: Scrape off any excess tomato or tomato juice, paste or soup from the upholstery.